-Table 3-1: The Present Ecological Status categories, (Macfarlane et al. , 2020) --- ---------
+Table 3-1: The Present Ecological Status categories, (Macfarlane et al., 2020)

-Impact Category Description Impact Score Range PES None Unmodified, natural 0 to 0.9 А
+Impact Category Description Impact Score Range PES None Unmodified, natural 0 to 0.9 A

 Impact Category Description Impact Score Range PES Small Largely Natural with few modifications.
-A slight change in ecosystem processes is discernible and a small loss of natural habitats and biota1.0 to 1.9may have taken place. В Moderate Moderately Modified.
-A moderate change in ecosystem processes and loss of natural habitats has taken place, but the natural habitat remains predominantly intact.2.0 to 3.9C с Large Largely Modified.
+A slight change in ecosystem processes is discernible and a small loss of natural habitats and biota may have taken place.
+1.0 to 1.9 В Moderate Moderately Modified.
+A moderate change in ecosystem processes and loss of natural habitats has taken place, but the natural habitat remains predominantly intact.
+2.0 to 3.9 С Large Largely Modified.
 A large change in ecosystem processes and loss of natural habitat and biota has occurred.
 4.0 to 5.9 D Serious Seriously Modified.
 The change in ecosystem processes and loss of natural habitat and biota is great, but some remaining natural habitat features are still recognizable.
-6.0 to 7.9 E Critical Critical Modification.
+6.0 to 7.9 Е Critical Critical Modification.
 The modifications have reached a critical level and the ecosystem processes have been modified completely with an almost complete loss of natural habitat and biota.
 8.0 to 10 F